vishal-handa/project-m2-nyan-cat/README.md

 - A second page was designed that describe a set of rules and the "Start Playing" button.
 - The introduction page and the rules page have a particular music playing in the background.
 - Changes in the gameplay are described below.
-    1) The main background was changed to a different background, and the size of the game was changed to full browser view.
+    - The main background was changed to a different background, and the size of the game was changed to full browser view.
-    2) The concept of the game was changed to include two different set of objects falling from the top.
+    - The concept of the game was changed to include two different set of objects falling from the top.
 The circular china adds +1 life when caught, while the centaur removes the life by 10 when hit.
-    3) For the different objects, a `kittyhaus.js` file was created that housed different animals with particular identifiers.
+    - For the different objects, a `kittyhaus.js` file was created that housed different animals with particular identifiers.
-    4)The maximum objects falling at any given moment are 6.
+    - This page also has it own specific music.
-    5) This page also has it own specific music.
+    - A check was added to the score/life (the default is 3), i.e. whenever it becomes zero, the game would be over.
-    6) A check was added to the score/life (the default is 3), i.e. whenever it becomes zero, the game would be over.
+    - The maximum objects falling at any given moment are 6.
 - On the game over page, an image is displayed with black background, a game over text, and a replay button.
 - This part also has its own specific audio.
 - Clicking on the replay button takes the player to the gameplay again, and the life is reset to 3.